 Canadian violinist Mary-Elizabeth Brown enjoys parallel careers as a performer and pedagogue.
 In concert, she has delighted audiences around the world and earned accolades for her “ability to unfold bittersweet magic” (Rhein Main Presse) and “perfect command of her instrument” (Florsheim Zeitung).
 In recent seasons, she has appeared as an invited soloist with orchestra more than forty times in Europe, Asia, North and South America, and has appeared with esteemed chamber music colleagues at numerous festivals including Festival Campos do Jordao (Brazil), Mozarteum Uruguay, The White House (USA), the Aldeburgh Festival (UK), Arts and Letters Club of Toronto, Indian River Festival, Elora Festival and Banff Summer Arts Festival (Canada).
-Her recording of the last 3 Mozart Violin Concerti for the newly-released Mozart Effect recordings were released in 32 countries in 2017.
+Her recording of the last 3 Mozart Violin Concerti for the newly-released Mozart Effect recordings were released worldwide in 2017.

 Mary-Elizabeth began studying the violin in her local Suzuki program at the age of 5 and holds degrees from the University of Toronto and l’Université de Montreal where she completed her doctoral research as a Schmeelk Fellow.
 Her principal teachers and mentors include David Zafer, Mark Skazinetsky, Ilya Kaler and Jean-François Rivest.
 She plays on a 1766 Giusepe Gagliano violin on permanent loan from an anonymous donor.